Chedgey History, Family Crest & Coats of Arms

 The ancestors of the name Chedgey date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence in the parish of Chedzoy, near Bridgewater in the county of Somerset.
 Alternatively, the name could have originated in "Chevtsey, a town in Surrey, England, near the Thames, pronounced by the natives, Chedsey, meaning 'Cerot's Island.'"

 Early Origins of the Chedgey family

 The surname Chedgey was first found in Somerset where they held a family seat from ancient times.

-Important Dates for the Chedgey family
+Early History of the Chedgey family

 This web page shows only a small excerpt of our Chedgey research.
 Another 154 words (11 lines of text) covering the years 1327, 1349, 1369, 1574, 1778, 1510, 1574, 1528 and 1531 are included under the topic Early Chedgey History in all our PDF Extended History products and printed products wherever possible.

 Chedgey Spelling Variations

 Chedgey has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Chedgey have been found, including Chedzoy, Chedzey, Chidzoy, Chedgey, Chedsey, Chidgey, Chidsey, Chedesy and many more.